ninjakx/go_server_app/README.md

 **Code coverage:**

-Due to logging the error: Unit test coverage can't be more than `61.6%`.
-It's good to log the error so introducing those will reduce the coverage as can be seen from the image (red part-> not covered in unit test).
-Have to add test cases to increase the coverage for errors.
+Unit test coverage is `61.6%`. (red part-> not covered in unit test) only the main logic have been covered in the test cases.

 ![](https://github.com/ninjakx/go_server_app/blob/main/Images4Readme/code_coverage.png?raw=true)